qqwizzixxxx/Database-DOX/README.md

     <img src="https://raw.githubusercontent.com/qqwizzixxxx/Database-DOX/main/Interface.png">

   1. What Is Database Tool?

   Database Tool Is A Osint  What Uses A Leaked Data Bases To Seach Info About Peoples.

-2. Is Database tool open source?
+3. Is Database tool open source

    Yep Its Compeletly Open Source.

-3. What Languages Database Tool Uses?
+4. What Languages Database Tool Uses?

    It Uses A Batch And Python.

 <h1 align="center">